 In the Dashboard Items Tab, select which reports and data visualizations the filter should apply to by checking the box in the Controlled column.

+NOTE.
 All of the reports and visualizations being controlled by the filter must share at least one common Data Category.
-Interactive filters will apply to the drilldowns on selected reports.